NuevoFoundation/workshops/content/english/datastruct/Queues/pq.md

 Let's go ahead and try to digest the code a little bit.
 For the first line, we call `pQueue.peek()`.
 What does `peek()` do?
 Peek simply returns the element at the top.
 What is at the top?
 Well since it is already sorted, it should print the smallest element which is 10.

 How about `pQueue.poll()`?
-Well it should do the same exact thing as peek earlier, but now it removes the top element from the queue which is 10.
+It should do the same exact thing as peek earlier, but now it removes the top element from the queue which is 10.

 What if we try to call `peek()` again?
 Well now that 10 does not exist anymore, it will now be 30.